 The Trilateral Contact Group says that a ceasefire would need to include OSCE observation that the truce was being maintained, the implementation of effective border monitoring, the release of all hostages, and the start of inclusive dialogue.

-Following an invitation from Moscow on Monday, OSCE observers are set to begin monitoring border crossings between Ukraine and Russia on Wednesday.
+, OSCE observers are set to begin monitoring border crossings between Ukraine and Russia on Wednesday.